Sign up (with export icon)

 Note

-User interface type must be configured for the AI features to work.
+You must configure a user interface type for the AI features to work.
 Learn more about the available options in the UI placement section or use the sample implementation as a reference.

 Note